-To withdraw from Vermont Tech once the term has started, a student must give written notification to the Office of the Registrar or off-campus site office.
-A parent or guardian must approve withdrawal requests made by minors.
-A student who stops attending classes after add/drop and does not inform the college will be considered to have withdrawn after the 60% point of the term if the last date of an academically related event cannot be determined.
+To withdraw or take a leave of absence once the term has started, a student must give written notification to Office of the Registrar or off-campus site office.
+A parent or guardian must approve requests made by minors.

+A student who stops attending classes after add/drop who does not inform the college will be considered to have withdrawn after the 60% point of the term if the last date of an academic event cannot be determined.